gpinho/physician-graph/README.md

         * Provider Credential
         * Provider Location
         * Provider Gender
-        * Provider Taxonomy Code (1-15) (Primary Taxonomy?) (http://www.wpc-edi.com/reference/codelists/healthcare/health-care-provider-taxonomy-code-set/) (Health Care Provider Taxonomy Codes Codes define a health care service provider type, classification, and area of specialization.) (with description)
+        * Provider Taxonomy Code (1-15)
         * Provider License Number (1-15)
         * Provider License Number State Code (1-15)
         * Provider Taxonomy Code Switch (1-15)
         * Other Provider (?)
         * ...
-        * Other Provider Identifier (4x50) (Insurance Provider?
-Only Medicare?)
+        * Other Provider Identifier (4x50) (?)
         * Is Sole Proprietor
         * Is Organization Subpart
         * Parent Organization
         * Healthcare Provide Taxonomy Group (?)
 (1-15) (Multi or Single Specialty Group)

 NPI records in the downloadable file will also include deactivated health care provider data.
 But for these deactivated providers, only the NPI and its deactivation date will be visible in the downloadable file

 ### Health Care Provider Taxonomy Code
 * **National Uniform Claim Committee**: